submariner-io/submariner-website/src/content/development/release-process/_index.en.md

    +  submariner: <hash goes here>
    ```

-3) Commit the modified file, create a new pull request, and have it reviewed and merged.
+2) Commit your changes, make sure your branch is rebased properly, create a pull request, and have it reviewed.

 Once the pull request is merged, it will trigger a CI job to create
 [cloud-prepare](https://github.com/submariner-io/cloud-prepare/releases),